ADMarker: A Multi-Modal Federated Learning System for Monitoring Digital Biomarkers of Alzheimer's Disease: Clinical Deployment

 \section{Clinical Deployment}

 A total of 91 elderly subjects (43 females and 48 males), aged between 61 and 93 years old, have participated in our clinical study\footnote{All the data collection was approved by IRB and the Clinical Research Ethics Committee of the authors' institution.}.
 As shown in Table \ref{table:sunjetc_statistics}, the participants were from three groups: 31 with Alzheimer's Disease, 30 with mild cognitive impairment (MCI), and 30 are cognitively normal.
-The ADMarker node will be installed at the height of 1.5m-1.8m in the living room of the subject's home for four weeks, as shown in Figure~\ref{fig:ADBox-deployments}.
-The installation process typically takes about ten minutes per home.
+The ADMarker node will be installed at the height of 1.5m-1.8m in the living room of the subject's home for four weeks, as shown in Figure~\ref{fig:ADBox-deployments}. {We only installed one node in the living room, not only because this is the area where most activities happen but also brings less concerns of privacy.
+During deployment, we used a tripod to adjust the angle of the hardware box to cover the main living area of the subject.} The installation process typically takes about ten minutes per home.
 The subjects and their caregivers were asked to fill in an ``activity record form'' by ticking the relevant daily activities, which served as the weak labels for behavior analysis (see Section \ref{sec:weak_supervise_fl}).

-\textbf{Diagnosis of the subjects.} Before the study, each elderly subject underwent a screening test (i.e., Montreal Cognitive Assessment \cite{nasreddine2005montreal}, MoCA) to generate a cognitive score.
+\textbf{Diagnosis of the subjects.} A neuropsychologist in our study gives diagnosis results of the subjects, which will be used to enroll subjects with a balanced distribution and evaluate the performance of our detected digital biomarkers.
+Before the study, each subject underwent a screening test (i.e., Montreal Cognitive Assessment \cite{nasreddine2005montreal}, MoCA) to generate a cognitive score.
 A low MoCA score indicates the risk of cognitive impairment.
-The subjects then received physical examinations and face-to-face consultations with a neuropsychologist if they: (1) have no medical record of AD diagnosis but receive low cognitive scores in the screening test; (2) already have a medical record of AD diagnosis before, but their cognitive scores are obviously inconsistent with the medical records.
+The subjects then received physical examinations and face-to-face consultations with a neuropsychologist if they: (1) have no medical record of AD diagnosis but receive low MoCA scores; (2) already have a medical record of AD diagnosis before, but their cognitive scores are obviously inconsistent with the medical records.
 Moreover, patients with AD and MCI who have not received an MRI test within one year are suggested to do a free MRI test, while the MRI test is voluntary for cognitively normal subjects.
 Then, the neuropsychologist will give the final diagnosis results of the enrolled subjects by combining the results of the face-to-face interview and MRI scan.